 The trick with gym kit, I find, is to wear it with something unexpected: rather than actual trainers, wear a pair of clean white plimsolls; rather than any kind of sporty coat, wear workout gear with a leather jacket or a single-breasted wool coat.

-[Find the coat pictured above online and in store from February.]
 It sounds mad, but it somehow works.

 Also, you can spend the time you may have wasted dithering over what to wear putting on some earrings and wiping yesterday’s mascara away from under your eyes.
 Elle Macpherson eat your heart out!